is the Emergency Ride Home Program?

 walk to work at least once a week; and

-- If you use a commute alternative on the day the
+- If you use a qualifying mode on the day the

 Emergency Ride Home is needed.